Skip to content

 Bash

-# Clone the repo
+# Clone the repository

-$ git clone https://github.com/miroslavpejic85/mirotalk-docs.git
+git clone https://github.com/miroslavpejic85/mirotalk-docs.git

-# Move the site folder in /var/www/
+# Move the site folder to the web root

 Configuring Nginx & Certbot